Robala98/team-profile-generator/README.md

 ## Description

-This application is supposed to use the command line to allow the user to add information to profile cards for access to their email and Github pages.
+This application uses the command line to allow the user to create user profiles for employees.

 ## Install